 - Use Reminders

 If you find yourself struggling to move enough during the day, consider setting reminders for yourself.
 And every time the timer goes off, you get up and do some sort of activity.
-You can pre-arrange these actives, or simply stretch each time, whatever you prefer.
+You can pre-arrange these activities, or simply stretch each time, whatever you prefer.
 These reminders should be set to go off at least once every hour.

 - Get A Dog

-Now this one can be difficult if you live somewhere which doesn’t allow pets, but studies have shown that dogs are one of the best ways to get moving.
+Now this can be difficult if you live somewhere which doesn’t allow pets, but studies have shown that dogs are one of the best ways to get moving.
 Not only do they require frequent trips outside and daily walks, but it’s likely they will want you to play with them frequently too.
 Just make sure you are ready for all the responsibility having a dog brings!

 - Change Your Commute

 Try changing your commute, after all, you have to go to work each day anyway.
 If you currently drive to work, how far is it?
 Can you walk or bike instead?
 Even if you can’t walk or bike, you can still switch to public transport.
-Public transport often times includes having to walk to or from a station which may definitely add more walking into your day.
+Public transport often includes having to walk to or from a station, which may definitely add more walking into your day.
 You’ll probably save some money on parking too.